Free Amazon SCS-C03 Exam Actual Questions & Explanations

 What topics carry the most weight on the SCS-C03 exam?

-How do detection, incident response, and infrastructure security connect in real projects?
+How do monitoring, logging, and incident response connect in real projects?

 How much hands-on AWS experience do I need before taking SCS-C03?